TanvirOnGH/firefox-config/readme.md

 2. In the search box, type `toolkit.legacyUserProfileCustomizations.stylesheets`.
 3. Double-click the `toolkit.legacyUserProfileCustomizations.stylesheets` entry to set its value to **`true`**.
 4. Restart Firefox.

+## Theme

+The theme I'm currently using: [RosyBrown Dark by Me](https://addons.mozilla.org/en-US/firefox/addon/rosybrown_dark/)

+## Addons

+For addons and userscripts configuration, you can find them in the respective directories.

+You can find a list of addons I use [here](https://addons.mozilla.org/en-US/firefox/collections/17970682/TAT-Collection/).

 ## Additional Tweaks